-Note: The CD panel must be installed in the upper position; its harness is not long enough to allow installation in the lower position.
-Similarly, option panels must be installed in the lower position.
+Note: The CD panel must be installed in either the middle or the upper position; its harness is not long enough to allow installation in the lower position.

 GENERAL PANEL INSTALLATION GUIDELINES:

 Installation or removal of any panel can be done with only a Phillips screwdriver after the system power is turned off.
 To remove a panel, remove the two screws holding it in place, remove the push-on chassis ground wire and remove the harness connection to the Control Box main PC board.
 To install any panel, reverse that process.
 Turn power back on when complete (option panels are only recognized at power up.
 Do not install panels with the power on.)
 Note that removal or installation of any panel may also require the removal of the other panel, in order to have easy access to the PC board connectors.
 Detailed installation instructions are shipped with each option panel.